 Gov’t shutdown strands pelican, injured owl in Rhode Island

 NARRAGANSETT, R.I.
-(AP) — An out-of-place pelican and an injured owl will likely remain stranded at a Rhode Island wildlife facility until the end of the partial federal government shutdown.
+(AP) — An out-of-place pelican and an injured owl will likely remain stranded at a Rhode Island facility until the end of the partial federal government shutdown.

 The Providence Journal reports that the juvenile brown pelican — likely steered north by high winds — had become a sensation to bird watchers and dock workers who nicknamed him “Bert.”